Mondol007/Recommendation-System-with-T5/README.md

 ### Data Preprocessing:

-- Imported necessary libraries, initialized the t5-large tokenizer and model.
 - Created functions to identify unpurchased items from a list and transform purchase histories.
 - Processed data to form recommendation prompts by combining purchased and unpurchased items into structured strings.
 - Split data into training and evaluation sets, reformatted as Dataset objects, and built a DatasetDict.